marceloxhenrique/MyTalk/README.md

 npm run dev
 ```

-Open a new terminal window, navigate to the Client folder, and run:
+Open a new terminal window, navigate to the Server folder, and run:

 ```shell
 npm run dev